Clockfix/MyCsharpApp/README.md

 # My First C# App
 This repo is part of my training and exploration of Windows Forms and C#.

 You connect to Arduino(with preloaded code) to PC using USB(COM port) and with help of app control LEDs on matrix, by using a mouse draw image on a matrix and control LED brightness.
+Link to video demonstration:[link](https://1drv.ms/v/s!AmVr8IF4ESQjk9MGmt6uj8wrw68qiA?e=vdI1bC)

 ![MyApp](https://jwtyga.db.files.1drv.com/y4mf6nnY9GDPiEVd0WLN54hP2v32Vem5eqlV0mgsYqcrkiWjzzRXoJPpWNZT_AlJNPmG55x89qJv88BQdAwJOoTwZWOd5kd_a45WHKfkmc3IK7F1nP_6W-Uhm8YbW5XFUq-Be2_9rznTkv6sPgQD2wGqLaAYIQVLfSBRJOfErK0M2oCYOp5HztIv4JmRusyWB8DfIPlaUgcYidWAkrl8dofjw/CSharpApp.PNG?psid=1)